-Upon admission to the BSN Program, students can begin coursework toward completion of program requirements on a full- or part-time basis.
+Upon admission to the RN to BSN Program, students can begin coursework toward completion of program requirements on a full- or part-time basis.

-Note: Year of admission to the BSN Program determines catalog year and course requirements.
+Note: Year of admission to the RN to BSN Program determines catalog year and course requirements.

-Note: The amount of time from entrance into and completion of the program should not exceed ten years.
+Note: The amount of time between entrance and completion of the program should not exceed ten years.

-The BSN Program consists of completion of an NLNAC accredited and/or State Board of Nursing approved Associate of Applied Science Degree in Nursing or equivalent degree, and a total of 71 credits of upper-division nursing courses and lower-and upper-division general education courses.
+The RN to BSN Program consists of completion of an NLNAC accredited and/or State Board of Nursing approved Associate of Applied Science Degree in Nursing or equivalent degree, and a total of 60 credits of upper-division nursing courses and lower-and upper-division general education courses.